Pipeline and Hazardous Materials Safety Administration (PHMSA); DOT.

-PHMSA is publishing this notice to solicit public comment on a request from Texas Eastern Transmission L.P., (TET) to renew a previously issued special permit.
-TET is seeking continued relief from compliance with certain requirements in the Federal pipeline safety regulations.
-At the conclusion of the 30-day comment period, PHMSA will review the comments received from this notice as part of its evaluation to grant or deny the special permit renewal request.
+PHMSA is publishing this notice to solicit public comments on a request for special permit received from Texas Eastern Transmission, L.P.
+(TETLP).
+The special permit request is seeking relief from compliance with certain requirements in the Federal pipeline safety regulations.
+At the conclusion of the 30-day comment period, PHMSA will review the comments received from this notice as part of its evaluation to grant or deny the special permit request.

-Comments should reference the docket number for this special permit request and may be submitted in the following ways:
+Comments should reference the docket number for the specific special permit request and may be submitted in the following ways:

 E-Gov Website: http://www.Regulations.gov.
 This site allows the public to enter comments on any Federal Register notice issued by any agency.